 Top 10 Verbal Delirium Songs

-That doesn't stop me from appreciating their sound and library.
-Otherwise, I wouldn't be making such a list now.
-This is a list of what I consider the best songs from this heavily obscure progressive band.
-Hopefully the list can broaden your taste in music a little more.
+That doesn't stop me from appreciating their sound and catalog, though.
+Otherwise, I wouldn't be making this list now.
+Here is a selection of the best songs from this largely obscure progressive band.
+Hopefully, the list will broaden your musical taste just a bit.

 The Top Ten